Posted on: June 17, 2015in Blog

 7 Steps to Manage the Size and Cost of Attorney Review

 Reviewing everything in-house drives up costs and makes a firm less productive - follow these seven steps to properly manage the size and cost of review.

-Many of us in litigation and litigation support have spent years if not careers managing the costs and risks of discovery.
+Many of us in litigation and litigation support have spent years if not careers managing eDiscovery costs and risks.
 The volume of ESI has grown at a staggering rate and so has the pace of litigation.
 The industry has responded in kind.
 Some gains have come from the use of increasingly sophisticated technology.
 Others come from new staffing models for attorney review.
 Each requires attention in supervision, project management, metrics, and quality control.

 Since review is the most expensive part of the discovery process, it is imperative to do everything possible to manage the size and cost of attorney review.
 The stakes are highest when it comes to the overall cost of litigation and to whether a party can afford to litigate or negotiate on the merits.